Skip to main content

 Skip table of contents

-Dependency lines: issue links in on the User Story Map
+Dependency lines: issue links on the User story map

-When making plans, it’s important to understand the dependencies involved in the work.
-This allows you to prioritize and sequence your work so your team can execute the plans smoothly.
+When making plans, it’s important to manage the dependencies between different pieces of work.
+This allows you see and remove blockers so that your team can execute smoothly.

 Dependencies can turn into blockers and bottlenecks that disrupt the team’s flow.
 By spotting and addressing them early, you can respond to problems and keep going.